-My friend was speaking at a retreat recently, teaching about
+My friend spoke at a retreat recently, teaching about

 odd angels and the symmetry typically associated with beauty is often

-ourselves and that which discomforts us is by casting judgment.
+ourselves and that which discomforts us is to cast judgment.

 Oh, she made me bristle and cringe.